Groping grandmother Lauren Boebert is questioning Joe Biden's alleged 37% approval rating. We've got questions, too

 First of all, let’s dig deeper into those numbers.
 As of May 28, President Biden’s approval rating was actually at 39% – although, yes, that was at the lower end of the 37%-44% range that he’s generally operated under over the past four years.
 To put it in perspective, though, that’s still higher than Trump’s own approval rating of just 34% by the time he was dragged out of the White House at the end of 2020.

-So not only is Boebert twisting the stats to suit her own agenda (everyone, pretend to be shocked!), but it’s also ironic that she’s calling out Biden for being a supposed failure at just 37%… When Bobo is only 37 years old and has managed to transform herself into one of the most mocked and ridiculed people in Congress (I said one of — don’t worry, Marjorie Taylor Greene, I haven’t forgotten about you).
+So not only is Boebert twisting the stats to suit her own agenda (everyone, pretend to be shocked!), but it’s also ironic that she’s calling out Biden for being a supposed failure at just 37%… When Bobo is only 37 years old and has managed to transform herself into one of the most mocked and ridiculed people in Congress (don’t worry, Marjorie Taylor Greene, we haven’t forgotten about you,)

 As someone who has worked so hard to earn the disapproval of millions, it’s rich of Lauren Boebert to try and drag the president for not earning his 37% approval rating, when her frequently childish behavior suggests she hasn’t earned the maturity that should come with her almost four decades on this planet.